 Welcome

-I am co-leading the Global Internet Observatory (GINO), an interest group at our chair focusing on Internet measurements.
+I am co-leading the Global Internet Observatory (GINO), an interest focusing on Internet measurements.
 Over the years, we acquired vast knowledge in the area of large scale network measurements.
 This helps us to understand the current network state and its development.
 We seek to be harmless and conduct all measurements in an ethical manner.

 Recent News